ug-cp/precise_sntp/README.md

 As all (S)NTP implementation for arduino it is simplified.

-Since in SNTP no mitigation algorithms are done, a precision of sub-milliseconds is not meaningful.
+Since in SNTP no mitigation algorithms (clock filter, clock adjust, ...) are done, a precision of sub-milliseconds is not meaningful.
 Therefore we concentrate here to get the time with a precision of a few milliseconds.
 The returned epoch in different formats is always calculated using `millis()`.

 ## Install